SanjanaYasna/holybike/dev_notes/dev_notes_10:31:24.md

         - if incorrect render view again with flash notice (which is in the view?)

 4. have determined we need a bike controller
-    - this will have one fucntion of update status
+    - this will have one function of update status
         - 0 at station
         - 1 in use
         - (-1) broken